europace/kex-angebote-api/README.md

 * The calculation of Angebote is only possible if the corresponding Vorgang includes a valid **Kreditbetrag** and **Laufzeit or Rate**.
 Should that not be the case the API user receives a [GraphQL-Error](#graphql-errors) with the status code `400`.
 The Vorgang has to be corrected before you can continue.
+* Please provide the correct value for the vertriebskanal.
+That is important in order to deliver e.g. the correct documents for **B2B** and **B2B2C** and to generate appropriate and valuable reporting.

 #### Request